 Welcome parents and caregivers!

-Support your student(s) by helping them develop the skills that will guide their success through their K-12 education and beyond
+Support your child by helping them develop the skills that will guide their success through their K-12 education and beyond.

 WELCOME!

-This year, a student in your care will be assessed by their teacher or counselor using the DESSA, a suite of research-based screening tools and assessments used with students K-12 created by Aperture Education.
+This year, a child in your care will be assessed by their teacher using the DESSA, a suite of research-based screening tools and assessments used for students in grades K-12.

-The DESSA will measure your student’s grasp of important skills that will help them succeed during their school years and even after they graduate from high school.
-These skills are known as social and emotional skills and include taking responsibility for their actions, and working well with others.
+The DESSA will measure your child’s grasp of important skills that will help them succeed during their school years and even after they graduate from high school.
+These skills are known as social, emotional, and behavioral skills and include taking responsibility for their actions, and working well with others.

-The 8 skills measured by the DESSA can easily be taught and learned by students of all ages.
-Keep reading to learn more about the skills measured by the DESSA and how you can work with your student on each one.
+The skills measured by the DESSA can easily be taught and learned by students of all ages.
+Keep reading to learn more about the skills measured by the DESSA and how you can work with your child on each one.

 Self-